smarticoai/public-api/docs/capabilities/jackpotOptIn.md

 - The jackpot must currently be active and the user must be in its eligibility segment.
 Ineligible jackpots are filtered out of `jackpotGet` entirely, so a card the user sees is opt-in-able.
+- Skip the opt-in CTA when the template reports `is_auto_opt_in: true` — eligible users are enrolled automatically and there is nothing to join.

 **Error handling**
 The server returns a non-zero `errCode` with a human-readable `errMsg`